 "A lot people don"t realize they can give someone the gift of cleaning," Elizabeth says.
 After linking up to the national non-profit Cleaning for a Reason, she knew what a valuable gift a clean house could become.

 Cleaning for a Reason is a non-profit that works under the premise that fighting cancer is hard enough.
 They partner with maid services to offer professional house cleanings to women undergoing any kind of cancer treatment in their hour of need.
-The program encourages online casino four house cleanings over a four month period.
+The program encourages four house cleanings over a four month period.
 "Usually that is enough to give someone help to get them back up on their feet," Elizabeth says.

 It goes without saying that as a woman faces cancer treatment, their bodies become run-down.
 Sickness sets in and the last thing she"s thinking about is if her floors are clean or her shelves have been dusted.

 "Some of the stories are so incredible," Elizabeth says.
 "It is actually changing and touching the cleaner"s lives even more so than the person with cancer.
 I think it puts someone in a position to realize what kind of hardships others are dealing with."
 She adds, "I have even had some of my cleaners call me and ask if they can go back and work for these people on the weekend.
 They have called crying and told me that they really needed to go back and help."

 Melissa Zimmermann is the company"s accountant who has rolled up her sleeves to clean for patients.
 She was by Lynn Johnson"s side as she battled breast cancer.
 Melissa says, "I think what was the neatest part of it was that as I progressed through it with her, I could see her get stronger and see her get back into her day to day routine."